DeCleanup-Network/contracts-evm/docs/NFT_EVENT_TRACKING.md

 This document outlines the changes made to track NFT claims and upgrades, ensuring proper reward distribution and data accessibility for dashboard and leaderboard functionality.

-## New Events Added
+## Enhanced Events Added

 ### DipNft Contract

-1. **NFTClaimed**
+1. **NFTEvent**
-   - Tracks when a user claims a new dIP Level 1 NFT
-   - Includes timestamp, token ID, and reward amount
-   - Enables tracking of initial NFT claims
+   - A unified event that tracks both NFT claims and upgrades

-2. **NFTLevelUpgraded**
-   - Tracks when a user upgrades their NFT level
-   - Includes old level, new level, timestamp, and reward amount
+   - Parameters:
+     - `user` (indexed): The address of the user
+     - `tokenId` (indexed): The ID of the token
+     - `oldLevel`: Previous level (0 for new claims)
+     - `newLevel`: New level after the operation
+     - `timestamp`: When the operation occurred
+     - `rewardAmount`: Amount of DCU rewarded
+     - `eventType`: "CLAIM" for new NFTs, "UPGRADE" for level upgrades
-   - Provides complete data for dashboard and leaderboard updates
+   - Enables comprehensive tracking for both dashboard and leaderboard updates

 ### RewardLogic Contract